zalenix/portaldocs/portal-sdk/generated/portalfx-extension-test.md

 ...
 ```

-<a name="portal-test-frameworks-user-management-blades-common-portal-blades-move-resource-blade"></a>
+<a name="portal-test-frameworks-blades-common-portal-blades-the-move-resource-blade"></a>
-##### Move Resource Blade
+#### The move resource blade

-The `MoveResourcesBlade` represents the Portals blade used to move resources from a resource group to a new resource group `portal.startMoveResource` provides a simple abstraction that will iniate the move of an existing resource to a new resource group.
+The `MoveResourcesBlade` is used to move resources from one resource group to a new resource group.
+The `portal.startMoveResource` method provides a simple abstraction that will initiate the move of an existing resource to a new resource group.
 The following example demonstrates how to initiate the move and then wait on successful notification of completion.

 ```ts
 import testFx = require('MsPortalFx-Test');